 - An employer not having a workload to allocate to an employee during the coronavirus pandemic.

-The employee must be on the business' PAYE and will be asked to stop working, but not made redundant.
-When the time comes for the employee to return to work, they will return with the same employment status as they had previous to being made a furloughed worker, although they may be asked to undertake reasonably amended duties as required by the business at that time.
+The employee must be on the business' PAYE, and will have their working hours either fully or partially reduced.
+In both cases, the employee is not to be made redundant.
+When the time comes for the employee to return to work, they will return with the same employment status as they had previous to being furloughed, although they may be asked to undertake reasonably amended duties as required by the business at that time.

 What is the Coronavirus Job Retention Scheme (CJRS)?

-With many businesses having to shut in line with the UK Government's guidelines during the coronavirus pandemic, the Chancellor Rishi Sunak has set out a package of support measures to help SMEs and other businesses through this period of disruption.
+With many businesses having been forced to close due to Government guidelines since the start of the pandemic, the Chancellor Rishi Sunak set out a package of support measures to help SMEs and other businesses through this period of ongoing disruption.

 Included in this package is the Coronavirus Job Retention Scheme.
 Under the scheme, all UK employers can access support to help pay part of their employees' salaries to prevent employees having to be made redundant.